 No Change/New Property

-To ensure the uniformity of the lists if the consideration of reps brought about a change in the valuation levels being applied to a type of property then the Net Annual Values (NAVs) of all similarly circumstanced properties has also been adjusted.
+To ensure the uniformity of each valuation list, if the consideration of representations has brought about a change in the valuation levels being applied to a particular type of property then the Net Annual Values (NAVs) of all similarly circumstanced properties has also been adjusted.